stat-void/Youtube-Livestream-Chat/README.md

 - Personalisation view - To give a little bit of freedom in the program appearance, such as disabling bloom, or changing the display colors.
 - Keyword listener view - An alternate Focus Mode where it tries to capture specific keywords instead.
 Optionally, has options to capture superchats, or membership related events.
-- Submenus for the general tab picker - So that all of these ideas can be better grouped?
-For example, a general option for "chat", that opens a submenu to pick between 3 actual choices - the regular chat, focus mode, or the new keyword listener view?
 - Investigate Youtube Data API V1.
 Apparently it doesn't need quotas, but it also is deprecated and potentially eventually shut down?
+- Backlog - Submenus for the general tab picker - So that all of these ideas can be better grouped?
+For example, a general option for "chat", that opens a submenu to pick between 3 actual choices - the regular chat, focus mode, or the new keyword listener view?
-- Data conversion to JSON has been made, but there was a peculiar timer bug that I want to investigate a bit.
+- Backlog - Data conversion to JSON has been made, but there was a peculiar timer bug that I want to investigate a bit.
 For some reason, Using a custom timer that does send event notifications upon passing, causes UnityWebRequest to stop working?
+- Backlog - Custom emoji support.
+Probably a separate view for people to write the command, and then locally upload/associate an image that would replace that command with the image (TMP)
 - Backlog - OAuth version integration, if I can figure it out.
 It might not be useful for this project though.
 - Backlog - CRT video afterglow effect creation - In regards to a future project that I'll look into.
 I want to test out making a post-processing effect (or a simple quick solution) for that CRT monitor effect when viewed through a camera with different refresh rates.
 In here, it would be a part of the personalisation view.
 - Backlog - More text support, as usual.